-UK election talk builds ahead of surprise statement from May
+Britain’s prime minister to seek early election on June 8

 - If former Seahawk Marshawn Lynch comes back to NFL, don’t expect happy return | Matt Calkins

-But she has previously said she will stay in office until the next scheduled national election, in 2020.
+“They are wrong,” she said.
+“They underestimate our determination to get the job done and I am not prepared to let them endanger the security of millions of working people across the country.”

-Under Britain’s Fixed-Term Parliaments Act, the prime minister can call an election if two-thirds of lawmakers vote for it.
+Under Britain’s Fixed-Term Parliaments Act, elections are held every five years, but the prime minister can call a snap election if two-thirds of lawmakers vote for it.

+The leader of the main opposition Labour Party, Jeremy Corbyn, has previously said he would back such a call.

+May took office in July after predecessor David Cameron stepped down following his failed attempt to get voters to back remaining in the EU.
+Since then she has ruled out calling an early election to get her own mandate.
+But she said Tuesday she had “reluctantly” changed her mind.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.